What is bunion surgery?

 A bunion (hallux valgus) is a bone deformity that results when the big toe moves out of place, causing enlargement of the metatarsophalangeal joint at its base.
 The enlarged joint pushes the toe downward against the shoe wall, building considerable friction and pressure.
 If this happens at the base of the little toe, it’s called a “bunionette” or “tailor’s bunion.”

-Bunions often form when the joint is stressed over a prolonged period.
+Painful bunions often form when the joint is stressed over a prolonged period.
 Most bunions form in women, primarily because women may be more likely to wear tight, pointed, and confining shoes.
 Bunions may be inherited as a family trait or result from arthritis.
 Different forms of arthritis often affect the big toe joint.

-Prescribed treatments may include:
+Prescribed treatment may include:

 - A protective felt padding to shield inflamed skin from the shoe wall